yacht charter tips

 • a VHF license.

-Charter companies accept international certificates, such as ICC, RYA, and IYT, without any problem.
-Read the full list based on license-issuing countries.
-Attention: it is always better to check the validity of your license as of present moment on the official website of the Ministry of the Sea, Transport and Infrastructure www.mppi.hr.
+Charter companies accept international certificates, such as RYA, IYT, and national yacht licenses.
+Read the complete list of license-issuing countries.
+Attention: It is always better to check the validity of your license on the official website of the Ministry of the Sea, Transport, and Infrastructure, www.mppi.hr.

 Mandatory and optional yacht rental payments.

-• 50% is to be paid not later than 30 days before setting sail.
+• 50% no later than 30 days before embarkation.

 Mandatory payments: